rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 (updated: 2019-08-19)

-What follows are notes on getting a FreeDOS 1.2[^1] and then Native Oberon[^2] running under VirtualBox 6.0.
+What follows are notes on getting a FreeDOS 1.2 and then Native Oberon running under VirtualBox 6.0.
 You might wonder why these two are together.
 While it was easy to run the Native Oberon installation process that process assumes you have a properly partitioned hard disc and VirtualBox seems to skip that process.
 I found taking advantage of FreeDOS simplified things for me.

+NOTE: FreeDOS is an Open Source implementation of PC/MS DOC

+NOTE: Native Oberon is a 1990's version of Oberon System running on i386

 My goal was running Oberon System 3, but setting up a Virtual Box with FreeDOS 1.2 gave me a virtual machine that functions like a